yeoman/yeoman.io/app/learning/faq.md

   /usr/local/share/npm/bin
 ```

-Quick fix for advanced users is to put the following in your .bashrc/.zshrc file:
+Quick fix for advanced users is to put the following in your `.bashrc` file:
 `export PATH=/usr/local/share/npm/bin:$PATH`

 For beginners `brew uninstall node` and download and install Node from their [website](http://nodejs.org).